 Base and superstructure

-Under capitalism in the first part of the 21st century, we are still a fair way from achieving a singular fully automated system of production (The production process includes the transport of commodities to the point of sale/consumption, so workers who transport commodities (such as Deliveroo and other courier drivers) and check-out/till-point workers add value to a commodity.
-Drones, autonomous vehicles and self-serving tills are therefore automating the last stage of production.)
-That does not mean we are not moving relatively rapidly towards that outcome or witnessing an industrial revolution.
+Under capitalism in the first part of the 21st century, we are still a fair way from achieving a singular fully automated system of production.
+(The production process includes the transport of commodities to the point of sale/consumption, so workers who transport or service/handle commodities (such as courier drivers and pilots carrying cargo; and check-out/till-point workers) add value to a commodity.
+Drones, autonomous vehicles and self-serving tills are therefore automating the last stage of the production of exchange-value.)
+This does not mean we are not moving relatively rapidly towards that outcome or witnessing an industrial revolution.
 McKinsey and Co expects “the near-complete automation of existing job activities” somewhere between 2060 and 2100, with the “most technologically optimistic” scenario putting the date at 2045.

 The first industrial revolution began before and necessitated the rise of capitalism (the printing press being the first generalised example of machine-aided mass production), just as the second begins before and necessitates the rise of socialism.